fgullo/uncertaincores/README.md

 ### `KEtaCores_DynamicProgramming_BigDecimals_IncrementalInitialEtaDegrees_LB.java`

-This class implements an imporved (yet faster) version of Algorithm 2 in the paper.
+This class implements an improved (yet faster) version of Algorithm 2.
 It is based on the use of a lower-bound on \eta-degrees, which is described in detail in Section 4 in the paper.
 It can be run as follows: